ranmd9a/SongPlayHistoryContinued-Extended/README.md

 - Recording play data begins when you first install this plugin.
 (This doesn't apply to play counts.)
 - The data file (_SongPlayData.json_) is created in Beat Saber's _UserData_ directory.
 You can delete individual records from there if you want.
 - The data are not uploaded anywhere so you have to **backup** the file when re-installing the game.
-- If you run into any problem, please contact me either via Discord _(peperoro#1013)_ or by filing an issue.
+- If you run into any problem, please contact me either via Discord _(Shadnix#8875)_ or by filing an issue.

+## Credits

+- [swift-kim](https://github.com/swift-kim) - Creator of this mod.